maxjamin/c_sudoku/README.md

 # c_sudoku
-This project is my early attempt to practice c.
+This project is one of my early attempt to practice c.